McKillroy/hpx_snippets/README.md

 This is a helper repository for development purposes.
 None of the information presented here should be considered accurate, complete or working.
+Any code snippets taken from the HPX repository fall under their license.

 Use at your own risk - you have been warned!